Nanomaterial stability analysis according to OECD 318

 our services

-Regulatory consulting on nanomaterials (2011 EC Recommendation, EC Cosmetics Regulation n°1223/2009, INCO Regulation n°1169/2011, R-Nano (2012-232, 02/2012)...)
+Regulatory consulting for nanomaterials (2011 EC Recommendation, EC Cosmetic Regulation No. 1223/2009, INCO Regulation No. 1169/2011, R-Nano (2012-232, 02/2012), 2022 EC Recommendation...)

 OUR TECHNICAL RESOURCES

-SEM-FEG-EDX : counting and determining the size and shape of nanoparticles
+FEG-SEM-EDX: counting and determining the size and shape of nanoparticles

-Helium pycnometry : density measurement
+Helium pycnometry: density measurement

-XRD : structural analysis
+XRD: structural analysis

-SP-ICP-MS: detection of nanoparticles
+SP-ICP-MS: nanoparticle detection

-BET : specific surface measurement
+BET: specific surface area measurement

-Laser granulometry : particle size distribution
+Laser particle size analysis: particle size distribution

 Our FAQ